 What About Dividends?

-It is important to consider the total shareholder return, as well as the share price return, for any given stock.
+As well as measuring the share price return, investors should also consider the total shareholder return (TSR).
 Whereas the share price return only reflects the change in the share price, the TSR includes the value of dividends (assuming they were reinvested) and the benefit of any discounted capital raising or spin-off.
 Arguably, the TSR gives a more comprehensive picture of the return generated by a stock.
-As it happens, Tanger Factory Outlet Centers's TSR for the last 5 years was -49%, which exceeds the share price return mentioned earlier.
-And there's no prize for guessing that the dividend payments largely explain the divergence!
+As it happens, Tanger Factory Outlet Centers' TSR for the last 5 years was -11%, which exceeds the share price return mentioned earlier.
+The dividends paid by the company have thusly boosted the total shareholder return.

 A Different Perspective